Heteroscedastic Nested Error Regression Models with Variance Functions: Introduction

-which is the same for all the clusters.
-However, Jiang and Nguyen (2012) illustrated that the within-cluster sample variances change dramatically from cluster to cluster for the data given in Battese, et al. (1988).
-Also, the normality assumptions for random effects and error terms are not always appropriate in practice.
-Thus, we want to address the issue of relieving these assumptions of normal NER models in the two directions: heterogeneity of variances and non-normality of underlying distributions.
+While these two HNER models are useful for analyzing unit-level data with heteroscedastic variances, the serious drawback of the two models is that both require normality assumption for random effects and error terms, which are not necessary satisfied in real application.
+Hence, the purpose of this paper is to address the issue of relaxing assumptions of classical normal NER models toward two directions: heteroscedasticity of variances and non-normality of underlying distributions.

-In real application, we often encounter the situation where the sampling variance $\Var(\ep_{ij})$ is affected by the covariate $\x_{ij}$.
+In real data analysis, we often encounter the situation where the sampling variance $\Var(\ep_{ij})$ is affected by the covariate $\x_{ij}$.
 In such case, the variance function is a useful tool for describing its relationship.
 Variance function estimation has been studied in the literature in the framework of heteroscedastic nonparametric regression.
 For example, see Cook and Weisberg (1983), Hall and Carroll (1989), Muller and Stadtmuller (1987, 1993) and Ruppert, Wand, Holst and Hossjer (1997).
-Thus, in this paper, we propose use of the technique to introduce the heteroscedastic variances into NER model without assuming normality of underlying distributions.
+Thus, in this paper, we propose the use of the technique to introduce the heteroscedastic variances into the NER model without assuming normality of underlying distributions.
+The variance structure we consider is $\Var(y_{ij})= \tau^2 + \siij^2$, namely, the setup means that the sampling error $\ep_{ij}$ has heteroscedastic variance $\Var(\ep_{ij})=\siij^2$.
+Then we suggest the variance function model given by $\siij^2 = \si^2(\z_{ij}'\bga)$, where the details are explained in Section \ref{sec:model}.
+In terms of modeling the heteroscedastic variances with covariates, the generalized linear mixed models (Jiang, 2006) are also the useful tool.
+The small area models using generalized linear mixed models are investigated in Ghosh, Natarajan, Stroud and Carlin (1998).
+However, the generalized linear mixed model requires strong parametric assumption compared to the heteroscedastic model without assuming underlying distributions proposed in this paper.
+Hence, the generalized linear mixed model seems still restrictive while it is an attractive method for modelling heteroscedasticity in variances.